HBica05/MindMastery/README.md

 * Test Your Changes: Ensure your changes work as expected and do not introduce bugs.
 * Submit a Pull Request: Push your changes to your fork and submit a pull request to the original repository.

+# Testing
+To ensure the functionality of your quiz game, I followed these testing guidelines:

+## 1. Unit Testing
+ * To verify that each function in run.py and questions.py behaves as expected.

+* Setup:

+  - Ensured I had Python installed.

+    ### Testing Functions in `run.py`:
+      * `get_user_name()`:
+        * Tested with different inputs, including valid names and empty strings.
+        * Ensured it correctly handles empty inputs and returns a valid name.

+      * `get_topic_selection()`:
+        * Tested with valid and invalid inputs.
+        * Ensured it returns a valid topic option and prompts again for invalid inputs.

+    * `provide_feedback(score, total_questions)`:
+        * Tested with different score and total question values.
+        * Verified that the feedback message corresponds to the score ranges.

+    * `end_of_quiz_prompt()`:
+        * Tested with valid inputs ("home" and "exit") and invalid inputs.
+        * Ensured it returns True for "home" and False for "exit".

+    ### Testing Functions in `questions.py`:

+      * `get_questions()`:
+        * Verified the structure and content of the returned dictionary.
+        * Ensured it contains the correct questions and details for each topic.
+      * `ask_multiple_questions(topic, difficulty_level)`:
+        * Mock user input to simulate answering questions.
+        * Tested with various topics and difficulty levels.
+        * Verified that scores are calculated correctly and responses are accurate.

+## Bugs
+* No bugs remaining
+* Bugs such as `variable not defined` were encountered during the development of the application.
+Corrected by making sure that correct spelling of the variable was used.
+* Indentation error: making sure that the code was indented correctly.
+* Exception-handling errors: Fixed by providing a user with a meaningfull message if an unexpected value is input.

 ## Cloning of the Repository Code locally

 * Go to the Github repository that you want to clone.